Migracode-Barcelona/htmlcss-cake/readme.md

 ## Remember
  - **Commit and push your code often** so you get into the habit and you avoid losing any code that you write if your machine crashes for example.
- - Once you're ready to submit your homework for review, do a final push and **create a Pull Request**.
-If you're unsure how to do this, [have a look here](https://syllabus.codeyourfuture.io/git/cheatsheet/#i-want-to-send-my-code-to-volunteers-pushing).
+ - Once you're ready to submit your homework for review, do a final push.
-  Your PR should be named following this format: `Class name - Your name`, for example: `London class 7 - Adam Smith`.

 ## Deployment (optional)

-[Deploy your work to Netlify!](https://syllabus.codeyourfuture.io/workshops/deployment/workshop/instructions/) Remember to follow this naming convention when creating your custom URL in Netlify: `https://cyf-[your-Github-username]-cakes.netlify.app/`
+[Deploy your work to Netlify!](https://syllabus.codeyourfuture.io/workshops/deployment/workshop/instructions/) Remember to follow this naming convention when creating your custom URL in Netlify: `https://mc-[your-Github-username]-cakes.netlify.app/`

 ## Wireframes